bclinchuck/grabLyrics/README.md

 > - If system cannot find files through downloads, drag the downloads to desktop and type  `cd Desktop` in terminal, click enter, and try `pip install -r requirements.txt` again.

 ## How To Use
-- Open terminal and install `requirements.txt`
+- Open terminal and install `requirements.txt` as stated above.
 - Run script by typing `python lyricGrabberSearch.py` for Windows OS and `python3 lyricGrabberSearch.py` for Mac OS.
 - Program will first ask for a song title.
 Type the title into terminal.
 - Program will then ask for the artist.
 Type the artist into terminal.